impriyashankar/AdBanner/README.md

 ## Features

 Designed for 970x250 billboard ad.
-Page is responsive.
+Flexbox and GSAP have been used for layouts and animations.
 Units like % and vw are predominantly used to achieve responsiveness.
 CTA leads to Volkswagen website.

 ## Animations and interactions